-Fire Incompatibility

-Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result dvice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.
-Use fire fighting procedures suitable for surrounding area.
-Do not approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Combustible.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

+Advice for firefighters

+Alert Fire Brigade and tell them location and nature of hazard.

+Wear breathing apparatus plus protective gloves

+Prevent, by any means available, spillage from entering drains or water courses

+Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area

+DO NOT approach containers suspected to be hot

+Cool fire exposed containers with water spray from a protected location

+If safe to do so, remove containers from path of fire

+Equipment should be thoroughly decontaminated after use

+Combustible.

 Slight fire hazard when exposed to heat or flame.

-Heating may cause expansion or decomposition leading to violent rupture of containers.
-On combustion, may emit toxic fumes of carbon monoxide (CO).
-May emit acrid smoke.
-Mists containing combustible materials may be explosive.
-Combustion products include: carbon dioxide (CO2) hydrogen fluoride nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.
-May emit poisonous fumes.
+Heating may cause expansion or

+decomposition leading to violent rupture of

+containers.

+On combustion, may emit toxic fumes of

+carbon monoxide (CO).

+Fire/Explosion Hazard May emit acrid smoke.

+Mists containing combustible materials may be explosive

+Combustion products include.

+carbon monoxide (CO)

+carbon dioxide (CO2)

+nitrogen oxides (NOx)

+other pyrolysis products typical of burning organic material

+May emit poisonous fumes

+May emit corrosive fumes